Logarithmic Corrections to Thermodynamics of Accelerating Black Holes: Accelerating Kerr black hole

 where

-The metric \eqref{g0} describes the near horizon extremal geometry of the accelerating Kerr black hole, which is a warped and twist product of AdS$_2$ and S$^2$.
-The near horizon near extremal geometry $d\bar{s}^2+\delta(ds^2)$ is obtained by adding the first order low temperature perturbation \eqref{g1}.
+The metric \eqref{g0} describes the near horizon extremal geometry of the accelerating Kerr black hole, which is a warped and twisted product of AdS$_2$ and S$^2$.
+The near horizon near extremal geometry $d\bar{s}^2+\delta(ds^2)$ is obtained by adding the first-order low-temperature perturbation \eqref{g1}.
 In the following discussion, the near extremal configuration will be used as the perturbed background in the Euclidean path integral and determines the leading quantum corrections to the thermodynamic quantities of the accelerating Kerr black hole.